VladimirDrobyshev/SkiaOffscreen/README.md

 # SkiaOffscreen
 SkiaOffscreen rendering with differend backends

-Test rendering with native Skia backend, Vulkan backend and OpenGl backend
+Test rendering with native Skia, Vulkan and OpenGl backends